 Nonetheless, students’ First Amendment Rights in school are not always clearcut.
 A recent MSNBC article recounts how the rise of online social networks is challenging students’ “First Amendment right to insult [their] school.”
 While the article notes issues of student expression of unpopular opinions are not new, but rather “an ancient rite of passage,” cases of students receiving consequences ranging from suspension to removal from classes are reported.

 So how then do we prepare our young to use their voices effectively and with integrity – if they are only allowed to speak about certain things, in certain ways, and for limited audiences?
-Four high school students from Monadnock Community Connections drafted a rubric for assessing the degree to which a school system empowers student voice.
+Four high school students from Monadnock Community Connections (now Making Community Connections Charter School) created a Student Voice Rubric for Schools. for assessing the degree to which a school system empowers student voice.
 They distinguish between schools that allow opinions and viewpoints “as long as they don’t inconvenience the administration or student body” and schools that encourage opinions and viewpoints “in private conversation and in open discussion.”
-The students have posted their Student Voice Rubric for Schools in the MC2 Group on the Network, and are hoping for feedback they can use in their revision.

 In The Citizen Solution: How You Can Make a Difference, Harry Boyte writes “People’s capacity to aspire is tied to ‘voice,’ the development of power and recognition that people gain through sustained organizing. … To organize for voice and recognition requires cultural action and savvy strategic maneuvering.
 ‘There is no shortcut to empowerment.'”
 Aspiration and empowerment can have an impact on learning, as illustrated in “Pupil voice: comfortable and uncomfortable learning for teachers,” which presents research on ways in which “pupil voice” is seen improving teaching and learning.

-Exemplifying empowerment of voice, the UK English Secondary Students’ Association is run by students for students, ages 11 to 19 years old, and is focused on providing support, training and advice to help students get involved in decision-making.
-Check out ESSA’s “Manifesto for Change in Education.”
+Exemplifying empowerment of voice, the UK StudentVoice organization is focused on providing support, training and advice to help students get involved in decision-making.

 And in Freedom for the Thought That We Hate: A Biography of the First Amendment, Anthony Lewis states, “Even in a country with constitutional guarantees of freedom, something more is needed to resist fear and its manipulation.
 That is courage.”